JustGinger888/Orinoco-Database-Assessment/README.md

 Relational databases provide mechanisms to audit database Most of the NoSQL databases do not provide mechanism for auditing the database

-### 2. The use of SQL functionality to create information from data
+### The use of SQL functionality to create information from data

+ADD THIS SHIT HERE

+---

-## Practical Development Work
+## Practical

-The practical development work is based on an online electronics shopping company where you work as a Database Analyst/Developer.
-The entity-relationship diagram and SQL script for creating and populating the database are provided on SOL.

 ### 1. Retrieving Data using SQL

 #### Query 01

+A marketing campaign query to find new shoppers and those who are aged under 30.
+This query is responsible for retrieve the shoppers:

+- First Name
+- Surname
+- Email Address
+- Date Joined (formatted into DD-MM-YY)
+- Age in years (converted from birth date into an int)

-company want to do a marketing campaign to new shoppers and those aged under 30.
-Retrieve the first name, surname, email address, date joined, and the age in years of all shoppers who joined on or after 1st Jan 2020 or those aged 29 or less on the 1st Jan 2020.
-Print date columns in the format DD-MM-YYYY.
-Order results by age (highest first) and then surname (A-Z).
+Of all shoppers who joined on or after 01-01-2020 OR those aged 29 or less on 01-01-2020.
+Ordered by by age (highest first) and then surname (A-Z).

 ``` SQL
 SELECT  shopper_first_name as Name,